 - 1. Shall present approved college and seminary degrees or their respective academic and theological equivalents. - 2.
 Shall present transcripts of college and seminary work showing satisfactory grade standing. - 3.
-Shall pass satisfactorily a comprehensive examination of all the subjects set forth in the doctrinal statement of the Seminary. - 4.
+Shall indicate his agreement with the doctrinal statement of the Seminary. - 4.
 Shall have included in his theological studies courses satisfying requirements in Hebrew and Greek or make up these deficiencies without graduate credit. - 5.
 Shall submit with his application a thesis of his own composition showing his ability to write acceptable English and evidencing his ability to do research study.
 The thesis shall be in the department of his major and shall cover the subject adequately.